-Commercial General Liability Insurance covering bodily injury and property damage in a form and with coverage that are satisfactory to the State.
-This insurance shall include personal and advertising injury liability, products and completed operations, contractual liability coverage for the indemnity provided under this Grant Agreement, and have no limitation of coverage to designated premises, project or operation.
-Coverage shall be written on an occurrence basis in an amount of not less than \$1,000,000.00 per occurrence.
-Annual aggregate limit shall not be less than \$2,000,000.00.
+Grantee/Recipient shall provide Commercial General Liability Insurance covering bodily injury and property damage in a form and with coverage that are satisfactory to the State.
+This insurance must include personal and advertising injury liability, products and completed operations, contractual liability coverage for the indemnity provided under this contract, and have no limitation of coverage to designated premises, project, or operation.
+Coverage must be written on an occurrence basis in an amount of not less than \$1,000,000 per occurrence and not less than \$2,000,000 annual aggregate limit.